charlielee/boats-animator/docs/introduction/system-requirements.md

 ## Hardware

-* Intel Pentium 4 or later with SSE2 support
+- Intel Pentium 4 or later with SSE2 support
-* 1 GB of RAM
+- 1 GB of RAM
-* 1 GB of available storage
+- 1 GB of available storage
-* USB webcam
+- USB webcam

-!!! note "Note"
-    Please note that Boats Animator currently only supports webcams and other similar USB devices.
-D-SLR support is not expected anytime soon.
+Please see the [Supported Cameras](/features/cameras) page for further information.